Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Low-risk cabinets; temporary installations

-⚠️ Window restrictor legal requirement: in the UK, building regulations require window restrictors on any openable window above 2 metres from the ground in dwellings with children.
+⚠️ Window restrictor legal requirement: In the UK, building regulations require window restrictors on any openable window above 2 meters from the ground in dwellings with children.
 Many other jurisdictions have equivalent requirements.
-A child safety slide lock on windows is not optional — it is a safety-critical installation in any home with young children.
+This is a safety-critical installation in any home with young children.

 🚽 14.
 Bathroom Privacy Slide Lock — Indicator Locks

 The bathroom privacy slide lock — most familiar from toilet cubicle partitions and domestic bathroom doors — provides occupancy indication as much as security.
-The mechanism slides to lock the door from the inside.
-For public toilet partition versions, this action changes an external indicator from ‘Vacant’ (green) to ‘Engaged’ (red), indicating occupancy without requiring a knock.
-Domestic versions prevent the door from being opened from the outside.
+The mechanism slides to lock from the inside.
+For public toilet partition versions, this changes an external indicator from “Vacant” (green) to “Engaged” (red), indicating occupancy without requiring a knock.

 Spec